SummaryRead the full fact sheet

 Many women, although not all, experience uncomfortable symptoms before and after menopause, including hot flushes, night sweats, sleep disturbance and vaginal dryness.
-These symptoms and physical changes can be managed in various ways, including lifestyle changes like healthier eating and increased exercise, and by hormone replacement therapy (HRT).
+These symptoms and physical changes can be managed in various ways, including lifestyle changes such as healthier eating and increased exercise, and by hormone replacement therapy (HRT).

 Hormone replacement therapy (HRT)

 HRT, also known as hormone therapy (HT) or menopausal hormone therapy (MHT), is medication containing the hormones that a woman’s body stops producing after menopause.
 HRT is used to treat menopausal symptoms.

 While HRT reduces the likelihood of some debilitating diseases such as osteoporosis, colorectal (bowel) cancer and heart disease, it may increase the chances of developing a blood clot (when given in tablet form) or breast cancer (when some types are used long-term).

 ‘Premature menopause’ is when the final menstrual period occurs before a woman is 40.
 ‘Early menopause’ is when the final menstrual period occurs before a woman is 45.
 For women who experience premature or early menopause, HRT is strongly recommended until the average age of menopause (around 51 years), unless there is a particular reason for a woman not to take it.